 A: Yes, but not the entire time - we are working as a team.
 Everyone must work several shifts, which will be determined by the number of people in your group and by the group leader.

-Q: What effect does what group I'm in have on my artwork and I?
+Q: What effect does the group I'm in have on my artwork and I?

 Q: What must I provide to sell my work?

-A: You will need to fill out an inventory sheet -and create special price labels on card stock.
-Templates will be on the Website in November (exact date to be announced).
+A: You need to fill out an inventory sheet - and create special label prices on card stock.
+Templates will be on the website in November (exact date to be announced).
 All work must have a printed price tag.
-Bring your work in a labeled box, tote or other organization item so it can be packed up at night, and is a storage place for extra inventory.
+Bring your work in a labeled box, tote, or other organization item so it can be packed up at night, and is a storage space for extra inventory.
+Each group has their own format and organization.

-A: We will have a tag printing workshop - bring your completed inventory sheet if possible and cardstock to Station 117 on Friday December 5th from 12:00-5:00pm and we will help you.
+A: We will have a tag printing workshops - bring your completed inventory sheet if possible and cardstock to Station 117 on Friday December 4th from 12:00-5:00 p.m, or to Fox 007 on Monday December 7th from 4:00-6:00 p.m. and we will help you.

 Q: Where do I get card stock?